New Forest - permission for drone flying

 Drone flying in the New Forest

-Like many other organisations Forestry England believe that uncontrolled recreational use of drones at its sites is incompatible with the vast majority of our visitorsꞌ expectations for peaceful and quiet enjoyment of the forest and their personal privacy.
+Like many other organisations we believe that uncontrolled recreational use of drones at our sites is incompatible with the vast majority of our visitorsꞌ expectations for peaceful and quiet enjoyment of the forest and their personal privacy.
 So, drone users (pilots) must have our written permission to take-off or land drones from land we manage.

 The Forestry Commission byelaws